Marion Motley: Later life and death

 After ending his playing career for good, Motley asked Brown about a coaching job with the team.
 Brown, however, rejected his overtures, saying Motley should instead look for work at a steel mill – the very career football was his ticket out of.
 Unable to find coaching opportunities in the NFL, he worked as a whisky salesman in the early 1960s.
 He got occasional scouting assignments from the Browns, but as the Civil Rights Movement began to coalesce in 1965, he issued a statement saying he had been refused a permanent coaching position by the team numerous times.
 He applied for a coaching job in 1964, he wrote, and was told that there were no vacancies.
 The Browns then hired Bob Nussbaumer as an assistant.
 "When I heard of the hiring of a new assistant, I began to wonder if the full reason is whether or not the time is ripe to hire a Negro coach in Cleveland on the professional level," he wrote.
 Art Modell, the Browns' owner, responded by saying the team filled its coaching positions based on ability and experience, not race.
 "We are represented by scouts at every major Negro school.
 And we now have 12 Negroes signed for the 1965 season," he said.

 Motley asked Otto Graham for a job with the Washington Redskins when Graham was head coach there in the late 1960s, but he was again turned away.
 Motley also signed on to coach an all-girl professional football team called the Cleveland Dare Devils in 1967.
 By 1969, the team had only played a few exhibition games as Cleveland theatrical agent Syd Freedman struggled to drum up interest in a women's league.
-Later in life, Motley worked for the U.S. postal service in Cleveland, Harry Miller Excavating Suffield, Ohio, the Ohio Lottery and for the Ohio Department of Youth Services in Akron.
-He died in 1999, twenty-two days after his 79th birthday, of prostate cancer.
+Later in life, Motley worked for the U.S. postal service in Cleveland, Harry Miller Excavating in Suffield, Ohio, the Ohio Lottery and for the Ohio Department of Youth Services in Akron.
+He died in 1999, at age 78, of prostate cancer.